 Kentucky Derby Championship Series

-Just as the Prep series is wrapping up, the horses move to the Championship series, which itself is divided into two legs.
-The first leg begins with the Risen Star Stakes at Fair Grounds in New Orleans, and ends seven races later with the Sunland Derby.
+Just as the prep series is wrapping up, the horses move to the championship series, which itself is divided into two legs.
+The first leg features a total of seven races, beginning with the Risen Star (G2) at Fair Grounds and running through the Virginia Derby.

 For these races, points are awarded on a 50-20-15-10-5 scale.
 It is enough to get the winner into the Kentucky Derby, and enough for underneath finishers to stay on track if they do well in other races.

-The second leg of the Championship series kicks off with the Louisiana Derby at Fair Grounds and runs another eight races - including the UAE Derby at Meydan Race course in Dubai - and ends with the Arkansas Derby on April 13, just three weeks before the Run for the Roses.
+The second leg of the Championship series kicks off with the Louisiana Derby at Fair Grounds and runs another eight races, beginning with the Louisiana Derby (G2) and ending with the Lexington (G3) at Keeneland.

 Wild Cards and Overseas Kentucky Derby Qualifying